Hackhao/Hackhao.github.io/_posts/2019-10-25-soot-in-hunter.md

 > Note that a ref-type parameter (or field or global) might allow access to a large data structure, but that entire structure will be represented only by the parameter's one node in the data flow graph. <br>
 > Provides a high level interface to access the data flow information.

+- __UseFinder:__ Find a list of all uses of fields of each application class within the application classes by looking at every application method.
+Find a list of all calls to methods of each application class within the application classes by using the call graph.
+-

 __(In progress ...)__